lixplor/FastUtil/README.md

 # Anutil
-A collection of utils for android fast development.
+A collection of utilities for android fast development.

 ```
 Still in progress.
 Do not use.